 Friends of McCormick Observatory Program

 The Friends of McCormick Observatory is a non-profit membership organization to promote and support the education and public outreach activities of the Department of Astronomy.
 Members are eligible for a number of benefits.
 Please contact Ed Murphy for more information.

 Adult Enrichment Classes

-The Astronomy Department offers an introductory astronomy class for members of the Charlottesville community who are interested in learning about astronomy but do not need formal credit.
+The Astronomy Department offers introductory astronomy classes on a variety of subjects for members of the Charlottesville community who are interested in learning about astronomy but do not need formal credit.
 The class is offered on Tuesday evenings at McCormick Observatory.
 Registration is through the University of Virginia School of Continuing and Professional Studies.
 Enrollment is limited to 35 people, and the class fills quickly.
 Weather permitting, participants in the class will use the historic 26-inch McCormick Refractor in addition to lectures, demonstrations, and hands-on activities.
 Please contact Ed Murphy for more information.

 Teacher Professional Development

 The Astronomy Department offers a two-week summer program for Virginia teachers in grades 4-9.
-The program, Space Science for Teachers, is funded by the federal Dwight D. Eisenhower Professional Development Program through the State Council for Higher Education in Virginia.
-During the workshop, teachers will learn basic astronomy using hands-on, inquiry based instruction.
 Teachers earn a stipend for their participation and are given over $400 worth of equipment for use in their classrooms.
 Housing is provided.
 Weather permitting, the teachers use small telescopes at night to explore the sky.
 Please contact Ed Murphy for more information.